Hotel influencer marketing – is it worth the investment?4 min read

 - Look at the average comments per post to understand if users are really engaging with the content on a more advanced level;

 - Check their audience’s demography: Country, Age, Language Used.
 For example, is it content for couples?
-Family oriented?
+Family-oriented?
 People looking for long holidays or city-breaks?
-Solo travellers?;
+Solo travelers?;

 - Photographs/Videos: Make sure they show hotel your hotel in the best light and check the engagement on hotel specific posts.
 Above all, do they seem genuine?;

 - Language Used: Will the tone used in posts match the one expected by your potential clients?;